mkapadia70/SeniorDesign/readme.md

 `pip3 install -r requirements.txt`

 Also note that Microsoft Visual C++ 14.0 is required for pycaw (can be installed by searching online)

+**Run**

+To run both at the same time (for emulation): run.sh executable in the SeniorDesign directory

+To run separately: the coms and device directory each have their own run.sh executables